rtoal/plang-glossary/README.md

 ### Subclass
 A class derived from another class, inheriting many of the original class’s properties and optionally adding its own properties and behaviors.

+### Subrooutine
+A callable block of code designed to run while the caller waits for it to finish.

 ### Superclass
 A class that has been subclassed.